I think this video puts this issue in perspective very nicely:

 Nonetheless, Milk does succeed in telling a story that needs to be told.
 I never knew about Harvey Milk before the buzz about this film hit the mainstream, and after seeing the film, I want everyone to know the circumstances surrounding his death, and the particulars of the rights battle in which he was pitched.
 In 1978 Harvey Milk fought the passage of Proposition 6, which would force homosexuals out of their jobs as teachers.
 Milk helped lead the way in voting the proposition down, but today of course we have just witnessed (and some of us have been party to) the passing of legislation that prohibits gay marriage.
 I have written short summary elsewhere cataloguing

-for not voting to pass Amendment 2, but I hope to give a better explanation shortly.
+my reasons for not voting to pass Amendment 2, but I hope to give a better explanation shortly.

 In the meantime, I think this movie is one that needs to be seen.
 It may seem overly political to vote a film in solely on the basis of social agenda, but one must realize that the Academy operates under such a conviction very often.
 An Inconvenient Truth was not the best documentary from 2006, and Melissa Etheridge’s song for that film was certainly not the best song, but both won because they were deemed important socially.
 I am not sure that in those cases the Academy was at all justified, because the contenders Gore and Etheridge faced were more deserving.
 But Milk does not face any films that really need to win in my opinion.
 I love Slumdog.
 It was one of my most entertaining film experiences of the year, but it was not my favorite filmgoing experience of the year, so if we are not going to celebrate the best cinema, let us celebrate the cinema that forces us to deal with an issue we have been avoiding for too long: equality under the law.